-- Confidential Advisors (serving people of all gender identities, located in the Women's Resources Center, WRC): (217) 333-3137 The following WRC staff members have been designated campus Confidential Advisors: Associate Director, Gabrielle Schwartz and Advocacy & Wellness Coordinators Kara Lawrence and MK Kim. - Faculty/Staff Assistance and Well-Being Services: (217) 244-5312, 24-hour crisis line (217) 244-7739
+- Confidential Advisors (serving people of all gender identities, located in the Women's Resources Center, WRC): (217) 333-3137 The following WRC staff members have been designated campus Confidential Advisors: Associate Director, Gabrielle Schwartz and Assistant Director, MK Kim. - U of I Counseling Center: (217) 333-3704

-Champaign-Urbana Confidential Resources
+Champaign-Urbana Confidential Resources include:

-- Rape Advocacy, Counseling, & Education Services (RACES) 24-Hour Crisis Hotline: (217) 384-4444 - Courage Connection (Domestic Violence Support Services): (217) 384-4390
+- Rape Advocacy, Counseling, & Education Services 24-Hour Crisis Hotline: (217) 384-4444 - Courage Connection (Domestic Violence Support Services): (217) 384-4390

-A more comprehensive list of resources, including state and national resources, is available at: https://wecare.illinois.edu/resources/employees/
+A more comprehensive list of confidential options and other resources is available at: wecare.illinois.edu/resources/students.

-REQUESTING ASSISTANCE, SUPPORTIVE MEASURES, RESOURCES
+SUPPORTIVE MEASURES, RESOURCES, ASSISTANCE

-You can request and receive assistance in notifying law enforcement.
-You can request assistance with accessing and navigating available supportive measures and resources, including campus and local health and mental health services, counseling, and advocacy services.
+You have the right to request and receive assistance accessing and navigating campus and local health and mental health services, counseling, and advocacy services.
 If you desire this assistance, you can contact the Title IX Office (217-333-3333), the Office for Access & Equity (217-333-0885), or a Confidential Advisor in the Women's Resources Center (217-333-3137).

-You may request supportive measures, including interim protective measures as well as adjustments.
-The Title IX Office can coordinate supportive measures to immediately assist your well-being, including but not limited to changes to academic, living, dining, working, transportation situations, and no contact options.
+You have the right to request supportive measures, including interim protective measures as well as accommodations.
+The Title IX Office can coordinate supportive measures to immediately assist your well-being, including but not limited to changes to academic, living, dining, working, transportation situations, or no contact options.